 Adolfo went on to create the family's flagship wine, an IGT by the name of Avvoltore (taken from the local dialect word for the hawk of Maremma), which is now celebrated as a top Super Tuscan across the globe.
 With Avvoltore's second vintage in 1990, the signature of Gualtier Luigi Moris, Adolfo Parentini's father-in-law, was added to the label to publicly display his seal of approval for all of the efforts Parentini made on behalf of the Moris family.
 The wines of Morisfarms have been lauded as having the same character as their maker; Parentini's frankness and sincerity are enshrined in every bottle.

-Ranieri has dedicated his time to supporting the company's agents all over Italy.
-He has also contributed to the development of the industry by serving as President of the Viticulture Section of the Agricultural Confederation of the Province of Grosseto and on the board of directors for the Consortium of Morellino di Scansano.
+Ranieri Moris began shadowing his Uncle Adolfo in the family winery in 2008, bringing with him a passion for the Maremman countryside and traditional farming techniques, and a keen eye for innovation.
+Ranieri has dedicated his time to supporting the company's agents all over Italy and has contributed to the development of the industry by serving as President of the Viticulture Section of the Agricultural Confederation of the Province of Grosseto and on the board of directors for the Consortium of Morellino di Scansano.